 Crop diversity, conservation, and environmental efforts that preserve agricultural land and natural resources are critical to the viability of food, fuel, and forest production, both now and in the future.

-Seek resolution of competing water rights claims in Whatcom County, for the mutual benefit of fish, farms, people, tribes and the environment.
+Whatcom County: Seek resolution of competing water rights claims, for the mutual benefit of fish, farms, people, tribes and the environment.

-Expanding the Purchase and Transfer of Development Rights programs and other conservation initiatives in Whatcom County as a means to protect farm and forest lands.
+Whatcom County: Expand the Purchase and Transfer of Development Rights programs and other conservation initiatives to protect farm and forest lands.

-All genetically modified foods should be clearly labeled as such so that consumers are able to make informed choices.
+Washington State Legislature: Clearly label genetically modified food so consumers are able to make informed choices.

-Expand land grant college funding of research for sustainable farming and fisheries.
+Washington State Legislature: Expand Land Grant College Act funding of research for sustainable farming and fisheries.